‘My brother wouldn’t harm anyone,’ sister of man facing 387 sex assault charges tells court

 Gardaí asked US Homeland Security for assistance in locating the individual last year.

-A New York judge has reserved a decision until early next week on whether to grant an extradition request for an Irishman who has been accused of sexual assault offenses in the midlands.
+A New York judge has reserved a decision until early next week on whether to grant an extradition request for an Irishman who has been accused of sexual assault offences in the midlands.

 The judge in Albany also said that he was deferring a decision on whether to grant bail to the man who has been held in jail in the custody of the United States Marshals service since his arrest on January 16th.